-After laminectomy, the spinal cord is not completely covered by the osseous cover, and ultrasound application can cause temporary or even permanent paraparesis of the lower extremities (if the axons of the spinal cord paths are disorganised).
-This is some of the most severe damage in physiotherapy practice and the link between the physiotherapy application and the condition is obvious.
+After laminectomy, the spinal cord is not completely covered by the osseous cover, and ultrasound application can cause temporary or event permanent paraparesis of lower extremities (if the axons of the spinal cord paths are disorganised).
+This is one of the most severe damages in physiotherapy practice and the connection between the physiotherapy application and the condition is obvious.